-The Pacific Private Sector Development Initiative (PSDI) is a regional technical assistance facility cofinanced by the Asian Development Bank, the Government of Australia, and the New Zealand Government.
+The Pacific Private Sector Development Initiative (PSDI) is a regional technical assistance facility cofinanced by ADB, the Government of Australia, and the New Zealand Government.

-Launched by ADB in 2006, with cofinancing from Australia, PSDI is now entering its third phase with funding from ADB, Australia and New Zealand.
+Launched by ADB in 2006, with cofinancing from Australia, PSDI has now entered its third phase with funding from ADB, Australia, and New Zealand.

 Analysis of the constraints to growth forms the basis of PSDI’s reform strategies in Pacific DMCs, leading to in-depth policy dialogue and advocacy with both government and the private sector.
 This results in targeted policies that remove constraints and improve the business climate being integrated into ADB’s Country Partnership Strategies.
 Periodic updates of analytical work assess progress and ensure that reform priorities remain on track.